jimTheSTEAMClown/Templates/Verilog-Doc.md

 # Verilog Hackathon Education Kit Manual
+---

- 📝- Note: SC - sugest a better title
+📝Note: SC - sugest a better title
 ---
 ### Notes to Writers:
  📝 - Just so you know, I'm (STEAM Clown) an goiing to be just editing this doc in place, so if you make a fork, just make sure you check it in correctly